michelle-bh/michelle-bh.github.io/Building Airline Confidence/README.md

 # About Building Airline Confidence
-Building Airline Confidence - A series of Tableau and PowerPoint visualizations and presentations focused on building confidence in air travel and Southwest Airlines.
+Building Airline Confidence - The airline industry has had a rough couple of years.
+This is a series of Tableau and PowerPoint visualizations and presentations to counteract the bad press and focus on rebuilding confidence in air travel and Southwest Airlines.

 •	Airline Safety Statistics and Trends Dashboard.